Anniyan: Technical crew

 The film was produced by V. Ravichandran under his own film production and distribution company 'Oscar Films' (presently 'Aascar Films').
 The screenplay was written by Shankar and the film had dialogue written by writer Sujatha.
 Shankar retained Sabu Cyril, his production designer from Boys, to handle the set design; the scenes were edited by V. T. Vijayan.
-While the action sequences were orchestrated by Peter Hein and assisted by Stunt Silva, the dance sequences were choreographed by Raju Sundaram, Kalyan and Ahmed Khan.
+While the action sequences were orchestrated by Peter Hein and assisted by Stunt Silva, the dance sequences were choreographed by Raju Sundaram, Kalyan, and Ahmed Khan.
 Film institute student Prabhu Raja Chozhan, who would later turn director with Karuppampatti (2013), joined Shankar as his protégé and worked as his assistant.

-Shankar, who grew up admiring the works of cinematographer P. C. Sreeram in films like Nayakan (1987), Agni Natchathiram (1988) and Idhayathai Thirudathe (1989), desired to collaborate and was in talks with him to handle the photography.
-While Sreeram was intent on working in Anniyan, he could not accept the offer due to prior commitments.
+Shankar, who grew up admiring the works of cinematographer P. C. Sreeram in films like Nayakan (1987), Agni Natchathiram (1988), and Idhayathai Thirudathe (1989), desired to collaborate and was in talks with him to handle the photography.
+While Sreeram was intent on working on Anniyan, he could not accept the offer due to prior commitments.
 It was initially reported in the media that Sreeram had been recruited; however, Shankar chose V. Manikandan as the director of photography, impressed with his work in Main Hoon Na (2004).
 Manikandan had earlier collaborated with Shankar when he shot the music video of the song "Secret of Success" in Boys.
 Manikandan gave six months of bulk dates for the project; but, when the production was troubled by delays, Shankar demanded three more months to complete the film.
-Manikandan walked out in October 2004 citing scheduling conflicts and Shankar replaced him with Ravi Varman.
+Manikandan walked out in October 2004, citing scheduling conflicts, and Shankar replaced him with Ravi Varman.

 During the casting stage of Boys, the film's cinematographer Ravi K. Chandran was temporarily unavailable and his then-assistant Ravi Varman handled the camera to film Genelia D'Souza's makeup test.
 Subsequently, Varman nurtured a desire to work with Shankar.
-Before Shankar commenced work on Anniyan, Varman expressed his desire to work in the film and was hopeful of landing the assignment.
+Before Shankar commenced work on Anniyan, Varman expressed his desire to work on the film and was hopeful of landing the assignment.
 He was disappointed when Shankar recruited Manikandan for the project.
 However, when Manikandan abandoned the project after completing almost half the film, Shankar asked Varman to shoot the remaining portions of the film.
-Varman had committed to work in Bengali director Buddhadeb Dasgupta's next film, work on which was scheduled to begin shortly; he dropped out of it to accept Shankar's offer and termed working in Anniyan "a dream come true".
+Varman had committed to work in Bengali director Buddhadeb Dasgupta's next film, on which work was scheduled to begin shortly; he dropped out of it to accept Shankar's offer and termed working on Anniyan "a dream come true".
 The film credits both Manikandan and Ravi Varman as cinematographers in title credits.